On this page

 Cons

-• Entire project definition is available client side - the names and configurations of all experiments and feature flags accessible by your client key are exposed.
-See our client key with server permission best practices
+• The client has access to the entire project definition: your client key exposes the names and configurations of all experiments and feature flags.
+Refer to client key with server permission best practices.

-• Payload size is strictly larger than what is required for the traditional SDKs
+• Payload size is strictly larger than what the traditional SDKs require

 • Evaluation performance is slightly slower - rather than looking up the value, the SDK must actually evaluate targeting conditions and an allocation decision